Bug #2348

 header.append(k)

-#8 Updated by Luke Murphey almost 6 years ago
+#8 Updated by Luke Murphey about 6 years ago

 I added an argument for for not adding fields if they exist with an empty value.
 This worked on 7.1.2 but not on 7.2.1.

-#9 Updated by Luke Murphey almost 6 years ago
+#9 Updated by Luke Murphey about 6 years ago

 - Status changed from New to Closed